Having a well-stocked pantry with a variety of canned foods can serve you well in both everyday life as well as emergency situations.

-The best foods to stock-up on are those that provide well-balanced nutrition, can be used in multiple recipes, and are foods you regularly enjoy.
+The best canned foods to stock-up on for survival are those that provide well-balanced nutrition, can be used in multiple recipes, and are foods you regularly enjoy.
 A practical deep pantry typically includes the following canned and shelf-stable dry goods:

 - Canned Meats & Fish